Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 He’ll run for about fifteen minutes, coming off his wheel for some water or some food.
 With four hours being some walking and running.

-Pygmy hedgehogs curl up for protection with their spikes up to stop any harm coming to them.
+Hedgehogs curl up for protection with their spikes up to stop any harm coming to them.
 This protects their delicate furry underside from being injured.
+They also curl up when they go to sleep, evolving this as a way to stay safe whilst asleep.

 When they go to sleep they also curl up into a ball.
 This behaviour probably evolved to keep them safe when they are asleep and allow the fur to keep their face and feet warm.

-Pet African Pygmy Hedgehogs will hibernate if it becomes too cold.
-Hibernating is considered dangerous for them as they simply won’t have enough fat reserves to survive hibernation.
-Leading to the most likely dying as a result of starvation.
+Pet Hedgehogs will hibernate if it becomes too cold.
+Hibernating is considered dangerous for them as they simply won’t have enough fat reserves to survive as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation.
+Pet hedgehogs have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation, leading to them dying as a result of starvation.
 The cold itself can cause hypothermia, again causing them to die.

 Larger European hedgehogs can hibernate safely as they can build up sufficient reserves.
-The small size of African Pygmy Hedgehogs may be a distinct disadvantage combined with their diet when kept as pets when it comes to hibernation as they tend not to have enough fat reserves.
+The small size of pet hedgehogs may be a distinct disadvantage combined with their diet when kept as pets, as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation as they tend not to have enough fat reserves.

 Even now our hedgehog Hynee still hisses when he’s not happy with us or if he doesn’t know if there’s danger or a friend nearby.